mitdbg/treeline/README.md

 - `autoconf`
 - `libjemalloc-dev`

-On Ubuntu distribution the dependency installation command would look something like this
+Depending on the distribution you have, ensure the above packages are installed.
+On Ubuntu, you can install the dependencies using `apt`:

 ```
-sudo apt-get install libtbb-dev autoconf libjemalloc-dev
+sudo apt install libtbb-dev autoconf libjemalloc-dev
 ```

-Depending on the distro you have, ensure the above packages are installed.
-In case you do not find the above packages, run the CMake, and fix as and when it throws errors.
+TreeLine's other dependencies are fetched by CMake during compilation.

+### Compile

 CMake 3.17+ is required for building this project.